THE BRICK TOWNSHIP

 These salary increases and any applicable retroactive payments, shall apply only to persons employed by the Authority on the date of execution of this collective bargaining agreement.

-The starting rate and range of pay for each job classification are established as per the attached schedules.
+The starting rate and range of pay for each job classification shall be determined by the Executive Director.

 Paychecks will be issued weekly.
 If the normal pay day falls on a holiday, paychecks will be issued on the closest possible prior workday.